UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Oncor’s coverage spans heavily populated regions across Texas, making it crucial to know if your new home falls within their delivery network.

-• Oncor Customer Service Number: Call 1-888-313-6862 for general inquiries, meter readings, and non-emergency service requests.
+• General Customer Service: Call 1-888-313-6862 for routine inquiries and non-emergency service requests.

-Oncor Service Area Map and Covered Cities
+Oncor Service Area and Major Cities

 Electric Only